Date: April 1991 (Revised April 1995)

 Source: NDSU Extension Service Youth and Family Specialist

-To remove tar or machinery grease, follow one or more of these suggestions:
+To remove perspiration stains from a washable fabric, follow one or more of these suggestions:

 Before attempting to remove a stain, test the suggested stain removal product on a seam allowance, inside pocket or other inconspicuous area.
 If you do not have the time or the stain removal products on hand, or are concerned about damaging the garment, ask your local drycleaner to remove the stain.
 In some cases stains are impossible to remove either by home methods or by a drycleaner.

 If you have more questions, please contact your county office of the NDSU Extension Service.

 Back to Washable Clothing Stains Menu

 Go to Ask Extension Index Page

 For More Information Contact your North Dakota County Extension Office of the NDSU Extension Service for additional information or see our main NDSU Web Page for publications and articles on Agriculture, Horticulture, Youth and Family, Business and Community and Food and Nutrition at http://www.ag.ndsu.nodak.edu/